 WekaFS holds the leadership position for databases, Virtual Desktop Infrastructure (VDI), Electronic Design Automation (EDA), and Video Data Acquisition (VDA), with a close second for software builds.

-The following figure (FIG. 14) demonstrates Weka’s performance for databases.
+The following figure (Figure 14) demonstrates WEKA’s performance for databases.
 WekaFS supported 4480 databases, 2x more than the next closest submission, at 340-microsecond overall response time. https://www.spec.org/sfs2014/results/sfs2014database.html

-The next figure (FIG. 15) demonstrates the ultra-low latency of WekaFS.
-While the NetApp AFF A800 supported 8% more builds than Weka, the latency for WekaFS was 260 microseconds compared to 830 microseconds for NetApp.
+The next figure (Figure 15) demonstrates the ultra-low latency of WekaFS.
+While the NetApp AFF A800 supported 8% more builds than WEKA, the latency for WekaFS was 260 microseconds compared to 830 microseconds for NetApp.
 In other words, WekaFS can complete over 3x as many software builds as NetApp in the same time. https://www.spec.org/sfs2014/results/sfs2014swbuild.html

 Figure 15: WekaFS supports 5700 builds at 260-microsecond latency

-To demonstrate the linear performance scaling of WekaFS, we executed testing on Amazon Web Services to show how WekaFS scales from a minimum configuration of 6 nodes to hundreds of storage nodes.
-The following graph (FIG. 16 on the next page) demonstrates the perfect linear scaling measured on WekaFS.
+To demonstrate the linear performance scaling of WekaFS, we executed testing on Amazon Web Services to show how WekaFS scales from a minimum configuration of 6 storage servers to hundreds of storage servers.
+The following graph (Figure 16 on the next page) demonstrates the perfect linear scaling measured on WekaFS.
 The performance was measured over 10GB network links so it is not representative of the performance that WekaFS can deliver on 100Gbit or 200Gbit networks.
 Rather, these numbers should be looked at for the linear scalability of the file system.

 Performance to GPU Storage

-The next set of performance testing measures Weka’s ability to scale from a single GPU server to multiple GPU servers.
-The following figure (FIG. 19) demonstrates how WekaFS maintained perfect linear scaling from 1 NVIDIA DGX-1 to 9 NVIDIA DGX-1 systems.
+The next set of performance testing measures WEKA’s ability to scale from a single GPU server to multiple GPU servers.
+The following figure (Figure 19) demonstrates how WekaFS maintained perfect linear scaling from 1 NVIDIA DGX-1 to 9 NVIDIA DGX-1 systems.
 Each NVIDIA DGX-1 had 8 GPUs, for a total scaling to 72 Tesla V100 GPUs.

-The final set of performance tests (FIG. 20) measures Weka’s ability to deliver performance to a single GPU server utilizing GPUDirect Storage.
+The final set of performance tests (Figure 20) measures WEKA’s ability to deliver performance to a single GPU server utilizing GPUDirect Storage.
 WekaFS scaled performance inside a single NVIDIA DGX-2™ GPU server from one 100Gbit EDR link to 8 EDR links with perfect linear scaling, saturating the network bandwidth.